bradiporitmico/affittocertificato_pushnotifications/README.md

 });

-// this register to an event named 'eventname_not_yet_implemented'
+// this call register to an event named 'eventname_not_yet_implemented'
 $handler->on('eventname_not_yet_implemented', function($data){
   return "You should implement this awesome event... really";
 });